Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 Storytelling and teaching

-Learn how storytelling carries teachings, values, and knowledge across generations.
+Learn how "Storywork" carries teachings, values, and ancestral knowledge across generations.

-Explore how storytelling supports reflection, relationships, and holistic learning.
+Explore how storytelling supports the seven principles of reflection, relationships, and holism.

 Explore pedagogy →Applications in practice

-Discover ways educators can thoughtfully use storytelling in classroom and early childhood settings.
+Discover how educators can move from "theory to action" in classroom and early childhood settings.

 Explore applications →Why storytelling matters

 Storytelling encourages learners to explore ideas through narrative rather than isolated facts.
-It supports reflection, interpretation, and discussion, while also helping learners connect knowledge to their own experiences and relationships.
+It supports Dadirri (deep listening) helping learners connect knowledge to their own experiences and the natural world.

 About this website

-Full scholarly references are listed on the References page.
+Full scholarly references, including works by Archibald, Battiste, and Kovach, are listed on the References page.